The Verifex Nebula as seen from the Adhara Trade Treaty volume

 Principal Star: Epsilon Canis Majoris, Adhara.
 Type: B2 Luminosity: 20,000 X Sol Distance from Sol: 405 ly

 During the period 6000-6120 AT a wave of discontent swept through the subordinate alphas and to some extent other parts of the population of the interconnected Sophic worlds in the region.
 The value of spirituality was questioned, and many discontents instead saw crass materialism as the way to true happiness.
 They argued that the spiritual aims of the League were fundamentally misguided: regardless of whether dualism is true or not, happiness is demonstrably of a biological/material origin, and seeking it beyond physical reality is just an elaborate ploy to achieve more happiness by stimulating the mind.
 Not only that, it is a diluted form of the primary happiness that physical pleasures and drives can produce.
 "Higher" pleasures are at best just different qualities of pleasure.

 The origins of this radical hedonism remain unclear, although Sophic missionaries ascribe it to a virtual AI discussion team calling themselves the Readers of Dave during the period.
 There has also been blame of NoCoZo influences, although it is hard to say whether it was the local alphas who sought out materialist literature or whether there was any active promotion from the NoCoZo side.

-Adaran Extension - Text by Anders Sandberg "Will to power" Adaran subversive missionary sect seeking not to strictly convert other systems but rather to make them tools for the happiness of the believers in evolutionary hedonism.
+Adharan Extension - Text by Anders Sandberg "Will to power" Adharan subversive missionary sect seeking not to strictly convert other systems but rather to make them tools for the happiness of the believers in evolutionary hedonism.